fed135/blog/opinion/job_rationalization.md

 ## The balance system

 Everytime I get a new job, I create this little text file, listing the pros of my new position.
-The stuff that mades me happy about the place, like friendly colleagues, an interesting project or the quality of their [coffee](http://www.businessinsider.com/the-one-office-perk-you-must-splurge-on-2011-3).
+The stuff that makes me happy about the place, like friendly colleagues, an interesting project or the quality of their [coffee](http://www.businessinsider.com/the-one-office-perk-you-must-splurge-on-2011-3).
 And I also list the cons, the stuff that I don't like or that doesn't quite match my expectations.
 Things like less-than-average conditions, bad management or boring projects.

 I update this file regularly as I discover new aspects of the job or changes in my desires and ambitions.
 I find that there are good periods where I write more pros, and darker periods, where I slam a couple of cons to the list.
 After some time, I get a clear picture of my current level of enjoyment, fulfillment and the trending direction of this level.